Clicketyclick/TipsAndTricks/docs/Notepad++/Doxyit/README.md

 start       | Start comment
 line        | New line START
 end         | End comment
-prefix      | Prefix for Doxygen terms param_outer | Outer parameter[^1]:
+delimiter   | Delimiter line
-param_inner | Inner parameter[^1]:
+header_zone | The zone at the top of file where file header is located (Defaule: 0-5) prefix      | Prefix for Doxygen terms param_outer | Outer parameter[^1]: param_inner | Inner parameter[^1]:

 [^1]: `param_outer` is the basic line and `param_inner` is the delimiter inserted between multiple values